djeada/Databases-Notes/notes/03_sql/10_aggregate_functions.md

 | Engineering      | 2                 | 70000         | 72000         | 71000         | 142000      |
 | Marketing        | 1                 | 55000         | 55000         | 55000         | 55000       |

-**Explanation**

-- The query provides a comprehensive overview of salary statistics for each department.
+The query provides a comprehensive overview of salary statistics for each department.

-## Dealing with NULL Values
+### Dealing with NULL Values

 Aggregate functions generally ignore `NULL` values except for the `COUNT(*)` function.

-### Example: Impact of NULL on Aggregate Functions
+#### Example: Impact of NULL on Aggregate Functions

 Suppose we have an additional employee with a `NULL` salary.